Finding sound digital media localization strategies for China is vital for any foreign business or startup searching for commercial success. This is

-The demand for an experienced translation localization team able to traverse the technical and regulatory complexities that come with a Chinese localization project is booming right now.
-According to forecasts taken from Statista’s Digital Economy Compass, this trend will only likely increase in the future, as China is set to overtake the U. S. as the world’s largest digital economy.
+The demand for an experienced translation or localization team is booming right now.
+Particularly for the ones able to traverse the technical and regulatory complexities that come with a Chinese localization project.
+According to forecasts taken from Statista’s Digital Economy Compass, this trend will increase in the future.
+More so as China gets set to overtake the U. S. as the world’s largest digital economy.

 Understanding China’s Complex Mobile App and Social Media Markets

-- Work with local partners to gain legal access to Chinese servers in order to avoid problems accessing your company’s data — and to avoid or quickly deal with any censorship issues or snags that may arise due to China’s Great Firewall.
-Chinese translation services can also refine and improve their localization efforts by working with in-country reviewers and translators (more local partners) who are intimately acquainted with different homegrown Chinese dialects, and local customs and consumer trends, which can vary from region to region.
+Work with local partners to gain legal access to Chinese servers in order to avoid problems accessing your company’s data — and to avoid or quickly deal with any censorship issues or snags that may arise due to China’s Great Firewall opens in a new window.
+Chinese translation services can also refine and improve their digital content localization efforts by working with in-country reviewers and translators (more local partners) who are intimately acquainted with different homegrown Chinese dialects, and local customs and consumer trends, which can vary from region to region.

-- Staying abreast of official regulations governing data storage and foreign (i.e. non-Chinese) apps and websites will smooth over the introduction of digital content in China.
+Staying abreast of official regulations governing data storage and foreign (i.e. non-Chinese) apps and websites will smooth over the introduction of digital content in China.
 This is yet another reason why finding a local partner able to help you sort through the complicated red tape is so important.
-For example, China’s Cybersecurity Law, according to The Diplomat, raise all kinds of “data protection concerns for foreign firms.”
-Data must be stored in China, is subject to spot-checks by the government, which may increase the “risks of intellectual property theft.”
-Plenty of tricky digital waters for foreign companies to navigate, which is why seeking out a knowledgeable localization service with local Chinese contacts is a sound piece of advice.
+For example, China’s Cybersecurity Law opens in a new window, according to The Diplomat opens in a new window, raise all kinds of “data protection concerns for foreign firms.”
+You must store data in China.
+This is subject to spot-checks by the government, which may increase the “risks of intellectual property theft.”
+Plenty of tricky digital waters for foreign companies to navigate.
+This is why seeking out a knowledgeable digital media localization service with local Chinese contacts is a sound piece of advice.

 Pay Attention to Chinese (and Other) Character Coding Details